ThreedeeMoovee/readinglist/README.md

 - “Sun and Steel” by Yukio Mishima
 - “Ten Days That Shook The World” by John Reid
 - "Le Morte d'Arthur" by Thomas Malory
 ### Dad recommendations
 - Bury My Heart at Wounded Knee
 - The Right Stuff
 - Jessica
 ### CHAN PHILOSOPHY
 - Critique of Pure Reason, by Immanuel Kant
 - Anti-Oedipus: Capitalism and Schizophrenia, by Gilles Deleuze & Félix Guattari
 - The Poetics of Space, by Gaston Bachelard

-### WORDS OF ANCIENCE GREECE
-- The Enneads by Plotinus
-- Anabasis of Alexander by Arrian
-- Anabasis by Xenophon
-- History of the Peloponnesian Wars by Thucydides
-- Histories by Herodotus (Greco-Persian Wars)
-#### THE HISTORIES
-- The Campaigns Of Alexander by Arrian
-- On The Gallic War & On The Civil War by Julius Caesar
-- Life of Julius Caesar & Life of Caligula by Suetonius
-- Life of Julius Caesar & Life of Alexander the Great by Plutarch
-#### SPEECHES
-- Cicero - Pro Caelio
-- Cicero - In Catilinam
-- Cicero - 2nd, 3rd, 4th Phillipic
-#### PHILOSOPHY
-- Aristotle
-- The Republic by Plato (with 'The School of Athens' Fresco by Raphael)

 ### U.S. PRESIDENTS
 - Autobiography, by Theodore Roosevelt
 - Personal Memoirs of Ulysses S. Grant